kosperera/vanilla-js-snippets/README.md

 - [Upvote popular code snippets][openned-issues]
 - [Review source code and documentation][pull-requests]

+### Getting Started

+For minimum requirements, you will need followings:

+- An editor, [like VS Code][download-vscode]
+- A development local server, [like Live Server for VS Code][cc-liveserver], and
+- A web browser, [like Brave][download-brave] as for javascript playground

+### Run from Source

+[You'll want to copy the source and paste it on the browser console, then play around with those methods by calling it.][cc-dom-select]

 ## Learning Resources

 Nowadays, vanilla javascript already cover most of it anyways.
 And, polyfills are there whenever some random feature doesn't support on the browser.